 7. Fold the Deer skin from the bottom up, and side over side, to form a tight pack.
 Tie it into a neat bundle, using your length of rope, and secure it to your back pack.
 Or tie loops for your arms to pack it out.
-You will have reduced the overall weight of a full grown adult Whitetail Deer by at least 20 pounds over the weight removed by gutting alone.
+You will have reduced the overall weight of a full grown adult Whitetail Deer by at least 20-30 pounds.

 * Always make sure your hunting knives are properly sharpened.

 * Fleas and Ticks will usually dislodge and crawl off of the kill, as soon as blood flow stops and body temperature starts to drop.
 Be sure to check for them and brush them off, especially if you will be packing out as described in steps 4-6.

 * Especially if you are deer hunting solo, be mindful of predatory animals tracking and following the scent of your kill.
 Be prepared to defend it or give it up.
 This means being able to shuck it off quickly!
 Carry a fully charged can of pepper spray, just in case!

 Copyright 05/06/2009 All Rights Reserved.
 Questions?
 Comments?
 Contact Me